graydenshand/flask-batteries/src/flask_batteries/template/README.md

 {{ (name[0]|upper) + name[1:] }}

-Created by Flask-Boot
+Created by Flask-Batteries

 # Getting Started
-Flask-Boot uses Webpack, a NodeJS asset manager to build a minified bundle for static assets.
+Flask-Batteries uses Webpack, a NodeJS asset manager to build a minified bundle for static assets.

 You must have npm and npx installed before using.
 Check if you have them installed by calling:
 ```bash